FoxComm/highlander/engineering-wiki/developer-experience/Screencasts-Scripts.md

 TBD.

-Notes: short note about Mesos, running `docker build && docker push`, swapping containers in Marathon, checking for Firebrand changes.
-Running seeders.
-Link to Anna's doc.
+Plans:

+    * Opening created appliance in web browser
+    * Short note about Mesos.
+    * Running `docker build && docker push`.
+    * Swapping containers in Marathon.
+    * Checking for Firebrand / Ashes for changes.
+    * Mentioning Anna's doc for more info.

 ## Using Bundled Software to Solve Problems

 TBD.

-Notes: showcase of third-party services we have inside appliances: Systemd, Consul, Elasticsearch, Mesos, Kibana, Pgweb.
+Showcase of third-party services we have inside appliances:

+    * Systemd
+    * Consul
+    * Elasticsearch
+    * Mesos
+    * Kibana
+    * Pgweb